openzim/gutenberg/scraper/docs/JSON_FILE_STRUCTURE.md

 - Type-safe (Pydantic validation)
 - Folder-based organization (scalable)

-The old format will be deprecated but kept for backward compatibility during transition.
+The old format has been removed.
+The scraper now only generates the new JSON files for the Vue.js UI.